How To Set Up a POS System

 Once you’ve input all your product data, make sure all of the automations surrounding your inventory data are in place.
 Most importantly, make sure settings are correct so that the system automatically adjusts on-hand stock levels when a product is sold.
 Some POS systems will also allow you to customize low stock alerts, so you get a notification or report when in-stock items reach a certain level.

-If inventory management tools are critical to your business, check out Lightspeed Retail, our top recommendation for retail inventory, or our top recommendation for restaurant inventory, Toast.
+If inventory management tools are critical to your business, check out Lightspeed Retail, our top recommendation for retail inventory, or Lightspeed Restaurant, our top recommendation for restaurant inventory.
 You can see more options in our guide to the best POS inventory systems.

 4. Import Customer Data

 After you’ve added your customers to your database, you’ll want to organize them to send targeted, personalized promotions.
-Identify top spenders, frequent shoppers, and other key customer groups based on similarities.
+Identifying top spenders, frequent shoppers, and other key customer groups based on similarities will help you maximize your sales and profits over time.

 Some POS systems can generate reports or automatically segment your top-spending customers and most frequent visitors.
 You can also create lists based on the types of products each customer buys.